How yoga can heal symptoms of ADHD

 How can yoga be beneficial to those with Attention Deficit Hyperactivity Disorder?

-Aside from the above mentioned skills, which are wonderful for any fitness level, yoga is also a great way to improve focus, mood, relaxation and attention -- components of the human condition, which those with ADHD struggle with.
+Well, aside from the above mentioned yoga benefits, this practice is also a great way to improve focus, mood, relaxation and attention — the very components with which ADHD sufferers struggle.